rjurado01/rails_jwt_auth/README.md

 ## Registration
-Registration api is defined by RailsTokenAuth::RegistrationController.
+Registration api is defined by RailsJwtAuth::RegistrationController.

 1. Register user: